 The fire extinguisher provided with the recreational vehicle is a chemical type suitable for extinguishing small fires of the Class B or C type.
 Extinguishers are designed to put out a fire in the initial stage, not when it is blazing out of control.
 If a fire cannot be approached within 10 feet it is dangerous to try to put out or stand anywhere near it.
 The extinguisher does not need shaking.
 Hold it upright and stand six to ten feet from the fire with a clear path to an exit.
 Press the button down all the way aimed at the base of the fire and spray with quick motions from side to side.
 Avoid inhaling the dry chemicals.
 Although non-toxic, they could cause temporary irritation and vomiting.
 When the fire is out, clean up the area, as soon as possible.
 The dry chemical is non-corrosive, but some residue may cause surface damage if left too long.
-In the case of an electrical fire, disconnect the battery and turn off the main circuit in the unit.
-It is important that everyone knows where to find the main circuit and how it operates.
+In the case of an electrical fire, disconnect the battery and turn off the main circuit and how it operates.
 If the shoreline power cord is connected, disconnect it.